Saptarshi2060/Saptarshi2060/README.md

 # 👋 Hi there, I'm Saptarshi Biswas!

 ## 🎓 About Me
 I'm a final year student with a passion for software development and a keen interest in exploring new technologies.
-My expertise is in creating advanced and responsive web applications.
-I excel at designing user-focused interfaces that seamlessly blend functionality with visual appeal.
-Through extensive work in machine learning, I have developed strong skills in data analysis and crafting algorithms, which allows me to address intricate challenges and deliver cutting-edge solutions.
+With a strong foundation in machine learning, I have developed expertise through hands-on projects, focusing on data analysis and algorithm creation.
+This knowledge empowers me to tackle complex problems and explore innovative solutions.
+Additionally, I excel at creating advanced and responsive web applications, crafting user-focused designs that seamlessly blend functionality with visual appeal.

 ### 🌐 Connect with Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/saptarshi-biswas-701813202/)